robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 - For submitting a journal manuscript for peer-review in DOCX, as well as a preprint version with another journal style in PDF.
 - For archiving and exchanging article data using the Journal Article Tag Suite (JATS) [@JATS], a standardized format developed by the NLM.

 Some of the tasks can be performed e.g. with LATEX, but an integrated solution remains a challenge.
 Several programs for the conversion between documents formats exist, such as the e-book library program calibre <http://calibre-ebook.com/>.
-But the results of such conversions are often not satisfactory and require substantial manual corrections.<br>
+But the results of such conversions are often not satisfactory and require substantial manual corrections.

 Therefore, we were looking for a solution that enables the creation of scientific manuscripts in a simple format, with the subsequent generation of multiple output formats.
 The need for hybrid publishing has been recognized outside of science [@dptcollective_toolkit_2015; @kielhorn_multi_2011], but the requirements specific to scientific publishing have not been addressed so far.
 Therefore, we investigated the possibility to generate multiple publication formats from a simple manuscript source file.

 # Concepts of markdown and pandoc